-Whether you want to relax on a leisurely Houseboat Holiday, explore the backwaters and by-ways of Australia's greatest waterway or simply drop a line and enjoy a sport of fishing, Murray Bridge in the Murray River Lakes and Coorong Region is the place to relax and rejuvinate.
+Whether you want to relax on a leisurely houseboat holiday, explore the backwaters and by-ways of Australia's greatest waterway or simply drop a line and enjoy a spot of fishing, Murray Bridge in the Murray River Lakes and Coorong region is the place to relax and rejuvinate.

 Lined by historic townships, this majestic waterway meanders through a picturesque section of Australian countryside, past amazing cliffs, stunning scenery and teeming bird life, bringing life and leisure to all.